uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/2-vs-code-for-python.md

 ### Zoom Levels

-To increase font size across the application, you can zoom in using "View > Appearance > Zoom In" on the Menu Bar or simply use the keyboard shortcut `Ctrl+=`.
-The default zoom is 0, and each increase in zoom level results in a 20 perent increase.
+To increase font size across the application, you can zoom in using "View > Appearance > Zoom In" on the Menu Bar or the keyboard shortcut `Ctrl+=`.
+The default level zoom is 0; every one-unit change in the level results in a 20 percent increase in the font size.
 You can similarly zoom out using "View > Appearance > Zoom Out" on the menu bar or `Ctrl+-`.
-This zoom level is persisted in VS Code (through the `window.zoomLevel` setting) until it is changed again.
+This zoom level will stay the same in VS Code, even after you close the application, until it is changed again.

 ## Coding Style and Syntax